zzzprojects/docs/entityframework-extensions.net/pages/documentations/update-from-query.md

 ## Purpose
 `Updating` entities using `SaveChanges` normally requires loading them first in the `ChangeTracker`.
 These additional round-trips are often not necessary.

-`UpdateFromQuery` gives you access to directly execute an `UPDATE` statement in the database and provide a **HUGE** performance improvement.
+`UpdateFromQuery` gives you access to directly execute an `UPDATE` statement in the database and provides a **HUGE** performance improvement.

 ## Performance Comparisons